airbnb/streamalert/docs/source/conf-datasources.rst

 Overview
 --------

-* Datasources defined in ``conf/sources.json`` control which datasources can send to and be analyzed by StreamAlert.
+Datasources defined in ``conf/sources.json`` control which datasources can send to and be analyzed by StreamAlert.

-* Each datasource (``kinesis``, ``s3``) contains a mapping of specific datasource names (kinesis stream names, s3 bucket IDs) along with a list of logs coming from that source.
+Each datasource (``kinesis``, ``s3``, or ``sns``) contains a mapping of specific datasource names (kinesis stream names, s3 bucket IDs) along with a list of logs coming from that source.

-* Logs are defined in ``conf/logs.json``
+Log schemas are defined in ``conf/logs.json``

-* Each log in the list of ``logs`` dictates to StreamAlert how to parse incoming data from that entity.
-Data will only be analyzed if their type is defined here.
+Each log in the list of ``logs`` dictates to StreamAlert how to parse incoming data from that entity.
+Data will only be analyzed if its type is defined here.

 Example::